AminBadalzade/SimpleBankSystem/README.md

 Polymorphism – to implement flexible and reusable methods for different account types

-This project helped reinforce my understanding of OOP by applying the concepts in a practical, interactive application
+This project helped reinforce my understanding of OOP by applying the concepts in a practical, interactive application.